jakopako/goskyr/README.md

 **Key: `can_be_empty`**

-This key only applies to dynamic fields of type text.
-As the name suggests, if set to `true` there won't be an error message if the value is empty.

 **Key: `hide`**

 This key determines whether a field should be exlcuded from the resulting item.
 This can be handy when you want to filter based on a field that you don't want to include in the actual item.
 For more information on filters checkout the **Filters** section below.